 Step 1.
 Update your Global Automators so that the default status is Ready To Start for newly assigned emails, notes, work items that reach their start date, and work items that have had their first task checked off.

 Step 2.
 In your To-do list, add a status filter, and choose to only show items that are In Progress

-Using Client Task auto-reminders, your can avoid your team needing to spend time chasing clients for information.
+Using Client Request auto-reminders, your can avoid your team needing to spend time chasing clients for information.